znevrly/soar-juice-shop-uitests/readme.md

 # Juice Eshop UI Tests

-This project contains API and UI tests for the Juice Eshop.
-Some tests might fail due to current bugs in API/UI.
+This project contains UI tests for the Juice Eshop.
+Some tests might fail due to current bugs in application.
+Tests assume a new instance of the application.

 ## Requirements
 -Node.js LTS